Provably Strict Generalisation Benefit for Invariance in Kernel Methods: Discussion

 We have demonstrated a provably strict generalisation benefit for feature averaging in kernel ridge regression.
 In doing this we have leveraged an observation on the structure of RKHSs under the action of compact groups.
 We believe that this observation is applicable to other kernel methods too.

 There are many possibilities for future work.
 As we remarked in the introduction, there is an established connection between kernels and wide neural networks via the neural tangent kernel.
 Using this connection, generalisation properties of wide, invariant neural networks might be accessible through the techniques of this paper.
 Another natural extension of this paper is to equivariant (sometimes called \emph{steerable}) matrix valued kernels.
+Approximate invariance may be handled by adding an approximation term to the bound in our main result.
 Finally, the ideas of this paper should also be applicable to Gaussian processes.

 \begin{ack} We thank Sheheryar Zaidi for many helpful discussions in the early stages of this project and Yee Whye Teh for suggesting the application of~\cite{elesedy2021provably} to kernels.
-Additionally, the author thanks Varun Kanade and Yee Whye Teh for advice and support throughout this and other projects.
+Additionally, we thank Varun Kanade and Yee Whye Teh for advice and support throughout this and other projects.
 This work was supported in part by the UK EPSRC CDT in Autonomous Intelligent Machines and Systems (grant reference EP/L015897/1). \end{ack}

 \begin{supplementary}